HectorVilas/untitled-roguelike-game/README.md

 Why not just draw on the DOM?
 Simple: this edited map can now be "dumped" with `JSON.stringify` so it can be copied to a new file, then used as a blueprint in the future.
 Now I have to show it as text on screen, maybe with a modal.
 How about loading maps?
 It would require the map as text (copied from the js/json file itself) so `JSON.parse` can turn it back to code.

 There's a missing tool right now: an eraser.
 I need to add one, with `<input type="radio">` so I can select which layer must be cleared.

+## update 4
+I kept working in the editor.
+Now each layer have a button to erase tiles on it's own layer.
+It's styled as a prohibited symbol using linear gradient and border, because it's faster than creating an icon.

+The board has been moved to the top, and an unused column has been removed from the `grid`.
+I don't think I would need more stuff on screen.

+The tiles list now make use of `grid` with `auto-fill` and it's overflow is automatic.
+Now I can add any number of tiles.

+Then I added *Load* and *Save* buttons.
+The *load* one only shows it's corresponding modal, it's empty for now.
+The *Save* one will show the map array as plain text, so it can be copied.

+And, finally, I implemented an undo action.
+There's a button for it, but only can undo once.
+I may add more levels of undo if I find myself needing it.

+### what's next
+I want to automate the tiles showing on the list.
+It should generate from `JavaScript`, using all the info from `tiles.js`.
+I also need to investigate how to add line breaks for `JSON.stringify`.